farhadkpx/Disaster_Response_Pipeline/README.md

                 |-- ML Pipeline Preparation.ipynb
                 |-- train_classifier.py
 ~~~~~~~

 ### Description of key files
 ~~~~~~~~
 1. disaster_message.csv: Includes the original disaster messages
-2. disaster_categories.csv: Includes the labels of the disaster messages
+2. disaster_categories.csv: Includes the target-labels of the disaster messages
-3. process_data.py: Runs the ETL pipeline to process data from both disaster_message.csv and disaster_categories.csv and load them into an SQLite database, DisasterResponse.db.
+3. process_data.py: Runs the ETL pipeline to process data from both disaster_message.csv and disaster_categories.csv files and load them into an SQLite database named DisasterResponse.db.
-4. DisasterResponse.db: output of the ETL pipeline, i.e. SQLite database containing messages and categories data
+4. DisasterResponse.db: The SQLite database contains file named 'messages' with disaster related messages and their categories
-5. train_classifier.py: Runs the ML pipeline to classify the messages and optimize model using grid search and print the model's evaluation.
-It will then save the classifier.pk file.
+5. train_classifier.py: Runs the ML pipeline to classify the messages and optimize model using grid search cv and print the model's evaluation.
+It will then save the ML processes to a classifier.pk file.
-6. run.py: Script to run the web app for the user
+6. run.py: Script to run the web app for the users
 ~~~~~~~~~
 ## Instructions
 1. Run the following commands in the project's root directory to set up your database and model.